RobustPerception/azure_metrics_exporter/README.md

 List of regexps that is matched against the resource name.
 Metrics of all matched resources are ignored (defaults to exclude none) Excludes take precedence over the include filter.

+### Resource tag filtering

+Resources having a specific tag name and tag value can be filtered:

+`resource_tag_name`:
+Name of the tag to be filtered against.

+`resource_tag_value`:
+Value of the tag to be filtered against.

 ## Prometheus configuration